 This is all a part of a broader support and dedication to cross-collaboration with the arts, which you can read more about in our strategic plan.
 Should you wish to support this artist-in-residence initiative, please get in touch with us.

-You will see Planet Bee turn up all through our promotions and graphics during 2020.
-Make sure to keep an eye out for the #PintAU20 pint glass that features this artwork over at our merchandise store.
+You will see Planet Bee turn up all through our promotions and graphics during 2020 and 2021.
+Phi had initially developed the work for the cancelled 2020 festival, so we held onto it for 2021.
+Make sure to keep an eye out for the #PintAU21 pint glass that features this artwork over at our merchandise store.

 Inspired by Ban Ki-moon’s quote, "There can be no Plan B because there is no planet B," my artwork Planet Bee is a playful and ironic response depicting a thriving sustainable world where people live in a vibrant community as ‘bee-people’.